Practical information

 Icelandic ID Number

-It is essential for all students planning to study in Iceland longer than six months to apply for an Icelandic identification number upon arrival.
+It is essential for all students planning to study in Iceland for longer than six months to apply for an Icelandic identification number upon arrival.
 The word for the ID number is 'Kennitala' (abbreviated kt.) in Icelandic.
-The ID number is necessary if you want to register as a student, have a scholarship paid, open a bank account, get a tax card, among other things.
+The ID number is necessary if you want to register as a student, have a scholarship paid, open a bank account, and get a tax card, among other things.

 Student web access